FinlyWealth/mds-finly-search/README.md

 A scalable, multimodal product search engine developed for [FinlyWealth](https://finlywealth.com/), an affiliate marketing platform expanding into e-commerce.

-Use **Setup Instructions - Google Cloud SDK** to setup the Google SQL proxy to connect to the database hosted on Google.
+- Use **Setup Instructions - Google Cloud SDK** to setup the Google SQL proxy to connect to the database hosted on Google.

-Use **Setup Instructions - Docker Containers** to run the application.
+- Use **Setup Instructions - Makefile** to run the applicaiton, preprocessing scripts or experiments.

-Use **Setup Instructions - Makefile** to run preprocessing scripts or experiments.
+- Deployments are done using Docker images.
+Use **Setup Instructions - Docker Containers** to build and test images locally.
+- Use GitHub Actions to build and deploy images to Google Cloud.

 **Prerequisites**
 - [Docker](https://docs.docker.com/get-docker/)